moonrepo/moon/docs/task.md

 from the file group of the same name.
 If a glob pattern is detected within the file group, it will walk the file system and aggregate all directories found.

-When used in `args`, it will return relative paths, while `inputs` will return absolute paths.
+When used in `args`, it will return relative or absolute paths, depending on run context, while `inputs` will return absolute paths.

 ```yaml
 fileGroups: